HUNTINGTON THEATRE COMPANY APPRENTICESHIPS

 educational experiences and professional careers in regional theatre.

-Apprenticeships are available only as a full-time season commitments, from June or August until early June.
+Apprenticeships are available only as a full-time season commitments, from August/September until early June.

 Internships are available in the following areas: